 A recent blog post by The Chocolate Fig reminded me that this had been on my to-do list for a long time.
 Her post caught my eye because she referred to it as “eating squirrel food” which I found hilarious.
 Sadly, her version with all the grains and dried fruits would be too much for my sugar levels, but it brought to mind another recipe I’d bookmarked long ago by a fellow low-carber.
 Lauren over at Healthy Indulgences created this delicious looking snack bar and I wanted to give it, or something similar, a whirl.

 Of course, I just had to tinker!
 I wanted to up the protein count so I added some vanilla whey protein powder to the base.
 This also allowed me to forego the vanilla extract and much of the additional sweeteners in her recipe.
-To help bind the final product, I added a bit of xanthan gum and a teaspoon of agave nectar.
+To help bind the final product, I added a bit of xanthan gum.
 For the ganache, I used a modified version of the the chocolate topping from my low carb Nanaimo Bars, with added butter and a bit of cream to make it softer.

 The Results: I think I’m in love!
 The flavours of the nuts, seeds, coconut and vanilla all come together beautifully, and the chocolate ganache is the icing on the cake (or the bar, in this case).
 The bar itself is slightly crunchy and slightly chewy at the same time, and it makes for an incredibly satisfying snack.
 They are also nutrient-packed and big enough to keep me full for a good long time.
 And at 11g of carbs and 5g of fiber, they beat the pants off most other low carb energy bars in terms of their effect on my blood sugars.
 I plan on making these again very (VERY!) soon, and next time I would make a double batch, because they didn’t last long.
 They were so tasty, I could easily see making them as a dessert bar and serving them to guests.